TheOddPirate/kiot/README.md

-This branch is now dead and moved to testing_upgraded that is updated to the latest upstream version of Kiot i will keep it here a bit longer before deleting the branch
+This branch is now dead and moved to testing_updated that is updated to the latest upstream version of Kiot i will keep it here a bit longer before deleting the branch